Loading…

 Kelli Petrone

-Program Director, ALL IN for Inclusive Education
+Program Director, All In For Inclusive Education

 Saturday December 7, 2024 10:00am - 11:00am CST

-Imperial 11 Hyatt Regency, 601 Loyola Avenue, New Orleans, LA 70113
+4TH Floor - Imperial 11 Hyatt Regency, 601 Loyola Avenue, New Orleans, LA 70113

 10:00am CST

-Trauma and Resilience for Advocates, Parents and Teachers
+Trauma and Resilience For Advocates, Parents and Teachers

 Saturday December 7, 2024 10:00am - 11:00am CST